 A dual DO/PhD is offered in conjunction with the University of North Texas Health Science Center Graduate School of Biomedical Sciences.
 This combined program typically takes six or more years to complete.
 Students have the ability to complete their research in a number of different areas of interest.

-Graduate School of Biomedical Sciences Master of Medical Sciences Program
+School of Biomedical Sciences Master of Medical Sciences Program

 TCOM offers a specific rural medicine curriculum for those who have an interest in pursuing a medical career in a rural community.
 The rural program requires additional course work and clinical skills that will be beneficial for rural physicians.